keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

 inspo:
-Transistor, Fate, Gerson Deltarune, Stark, Eragon and Saphira, being a Scalie, Crust Punk, Marceline, that awesome anime thing of scraping your ax on the ground behind you,
+Transistor, Fate, Gerson Deltarune, Stark, Eragon and Saphira, being a Scalie, Crust Punk, Marceline, that awesome anime thing of scraping your ax on the ground behind you, Namari,
 - able to lose the powers if the sword / necklace is lost
 - partner/ family maybe inside of the sword, it's sentient
 - BIG AXE. like 6 ft maybe